 Gratitude is a feeling or attitude, an acknowledgment of a benefit that one has received or will receive.
 How much do you have to be grateful for?
 It is probably more than you can imagine.

-A long time ago I went through one of the most challenging times in my life.
+A long time ago, I went through one of the most challenging times in my life.
 I was in despair, down in the dumps and felt there was no way out.
-I went to a store and bought a year long calendar that contained artwork from my favorite artist.
+I went to a store and bought a yearlong calendar that contained artwork from my favorite artist.
 I forced myself to write down what I was most grateful and what special thing happened to me each day.
-Even if it was something small like the beautiful sunset, or the opportunity to meet someone new, I wrote it down.
+Even if it was something small like the beautiful sunset or the opportunity to meet someone new, I wrote it down.
 I called it my Gratitude Journal.
 That simple daily practice saved my life.
-Being grateful, consciously recognizing it and taking the time to acknowledge and reflect on that, made a powerful impact on my life.
+Being grateful, consciously recognizing it, and taking the time to acknowledge and reflect on that, made a powerful impact on my life.
 It helped me to believe in the greatness of life.
-Gratitude has always helped me to live a more fertile life.
+Gratitude has always helped me to live a more fertile life

 Procreate your passion, hobbies, dreams, interests, each day.
 Even if it is something small.
 It could be a dish of food for your partner or a friend, a work of art, a sewing project, volunteer time at a homeless shelter, a project in the back of your mind, gardening, the list is really endless.
 It is up to you to decide what that creative passion is to you.
 Create something that you find makes your heart sing.

 Practice living a fertile, abundant life each day.
 As one gets better at this, try to do this in each moment, even in the most challenging of times.
-Laugh, smile, deeply listen to your own heart.
+Laugh, smile, and deeply listen to your own heart.
 Be creative.
 Find what you love to do and try to do it daily, and if that isn’t possible, weekly.
-Practice faith, gratitude, perspective and cultivation of creativity.
+Practice faith, gratitude, perspective, and the cultivation of creativity.
 This will be different for each person.

 One person that I admire, who is an excellent example of a person that lives a most fertile life, is Vietnamese Zen Buddhist Monk Thich Nhat Hahn.
 Here is what he has to say about how he handles and teaches others to handle difficult challenges in life, no matter what they be…